Lakshyak2004/Build-and-Deploy-a-Machine-Learning-Model-for-Predicting-House-Prices/README.md

 graphql
 Copy
 Edit
-├── data_preprocessing_updated.py     # Data loading, EDA, and feature engineering
+├── data_preprocessing.py     # Data loading, EDA, and feature engineering
 ├── model_training.py                  # Model training, evaluation, and saving using Pickle ├── mlflow_training.py                 # MLflow integration for model versioning
-├── app.py                             # Flask API with enhanced logging and error handling ├── index.html                         # Simple frontend UI for interacting with the API ├── Dockerfile                         # Dockerfile for containerizing the application ├── requirements.txt                   # Required Python packages
+├── app.py                             # Flask API with enhanced logging and error handling ├── index.html                         # Simple frontend UI for interacting with the API ├── ML_Project_Dockerfile              # Dockerfile for containerizing the application ├── ML_Project_requirements.txt        # Required Python packages
 └── README.md                          # This project report and documentation
 Each script includes detailed inline comments to explain every step of the process, ensuring clarity and maintainability.